 These actions from region (4) control how the simulation is advanced.

 A switch that controls whether to use: manually specified (contant) time step value, or dynamic (automatic) time step values suggested by the solver.

 Enter a value, in seconds, for the time step that will be constant during the simulation.

-Enter multiplier for automatic, i.e. dynamic, time-step values suggested by the solver.
+Enter a multiplier value for automatic (dynamic) time-step values suggested by the solver.

-Advance the simulation by a single time step.
+Advance the simulation by simulating a single time step.

 Enter a value, in seconds, of the interval that defines how long to run the simulation.